Want to receive our city newsletter? Sign up here. Learn More

-The Madison Station Botanic Garden at the Montgomery Estate, will feature over 7 acres of gardens on the mid nineteenth-century estate of Hugh and Faye Montgomery.
+The Madison Station Botanic Garden at the Montgomery Estate, features more than 7 acres of gardens on the mid nineteenth-century estate of Hugh and Faye Montgomery.
+The garden is located across from Madison Methodist Church on Main Street.

 Sit nestled under a Live Oak with friends and enjoy the color and texture of shade-loving shrubs and ground cover.